muhammedshibilin/muhammedshibilin/README.md

 💻 **Full-Stack Developer | Passionate About Building Scalable Applications**

 ### 🚀 **About Me**
-- 🔭 I’m currently working freelance projects.
+- 🔭 I’m currently working on freelance projects.
 - 🌱 I’m constantly learning and exploring new technologies.
 - 💬 Ask me about **Angular, React,Next js , REST APIs, and Databases**.
 - 👯 I’m looking to collaborate on **open-source projects and innovative startups**.